 This is the nineteenth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

-An influencer does not live an aspirational life — she sells the illusion of one.
+An influencer does not live an aspirational life — they sell the illusion of one.

-If it seems like all she does is twirl around in gauzy dresses and luxuriate in rose-petal baths, then she’s doing something right.
-Her job is to make you feel a mixture of admiration and envy so that you’ll buy the $500 organza gown for your birthday and book the luxury hotel for your honeymoon.
-In reality, the dress is probably held together by safety pins, the bathwater lukewarm, the influencer living in a tiny apartment with three roommates, barely making enough to cover her portion of the rent.
+If it seems like all they do is twirl around in gauzy dresses and luxuriate in rose-petal baths, then they’re doing something right.
+Their job is to make you feel a mixture of admiration and envy so that you’ll buy the $500 organza gown for your birthday and book the luxury hotel for your honeymoon.
+In reality, the dress is probably held together by safety pins, the bathwater lukewarm, the influencer living in a tiny apartment with three roommates, barely making enough to cover their portion of the rent.
 Appearances lie.
 That’s the whole point.

 My Instagram grid was free of sponsored content, but that didn’t mean I wasn’t doing the same things as every other influencer out there.
 “Chief Marketing Officer” was a misnomer, really.
 “In-house celebrity” would have been more accurate.
 My variation of this dog-and-pony show was packaging my life in such a way that kept people intrigued.
 The goal wasn’t to sell them experiences; it was to draw them to the NipNop app and make them stay as long as possible.

 I still posted beautiful photos paired with long captions on Instagram, but my objective had reversed.
 Instead of using NipNop to promote my posts, I used my posts to promote my NipNop Stories.
 See it in action on NN, I would write at the bottom of each post.
 This worked incredibly well — the Stories disappeared in twenty-four hours, so my followers were forced to go on the app multiple times a day to keep up with my shenanigans.

 > A close-up of me grinning murderously with a white sheet mask draped over my face — Weekend at last.